CODE OF CONDUCT

-- Possession of, use of, transfer of, and/or being under the influence of prohibited drugs, (including alcohol and tobacco), on school property, or at a school activity.
+- Possession of, use of, transfer of, and/or being under the influence of prohibited drugs, (including alcohol, tobacco and vapour products), on school property, or at a school activity.
 Possession of drug paraphernalia.

 - Vandalism: includes any willful damage to personal, school, or private property.